Bieine/Articles-Resources/README.md

 ![import](./images/insomnia__6.png)

 Copy the URL and paste it in your browser.
-The browser URL will be replaced with a new URL
+The browser URL will be replaced with a new URL.
+Doing this in the browser is not ideal and I will look further how to this entirely in Insomnia.
+For now it is clunky but works.

 https://redirect.insomnia.de/?**code**=1.AS8AV5Uo6KfUGk-npxp-DIOHao8vDLraPVNNj5pwqbimHvovAFsvAA.AgABBAIAAABVrSpeuWamRam2jAF1XRQEAwDs_wUA9P_37KF9rUF&state=12345&session_state=004e7609-e2f8-3e80-fa3b-34fe80803747

-You’ll need to copy the **authorization code**, which is the value that appears after the *code field* in the URL until the first & (unpercent) sign (right before **&state**)
+You’ll need to copy the **authorization code**, which is the value that appears after the *code field* in the URL until the first & (ampersand) sign (right before **&state**)

 This code is only needed once—after that, **Apache Airflow will use the refresh token** for all future connections.